Virginia Living Museum: Exhibits

-The main building features animals living in several exhibits that depict the many environments of Virginia, including the coastal plain, a 30,000 gal Chesapeake Bay exhibit, the Piedmont, an Appalachian Mountain cove, a cypress swamp, and underground, as well as a gallery of nocturnal life.
+The main building features animals living in several exhibits that depict the many environments of Virginia, including the coastal plain, a 30,000 gal Chesapeake Bay exhibit, the Piedmont, an Appalachian Mountain cove, a cypress swamp, an underground and cave exhibit, as well as a gallery of nocturnal life.

 Outdoors, the museum features a 5500 sqft aviary, a waterfall trail, a butterfly garden, and a 3/4 mile boardwalk with animals living in their natural habitats, including bobcats, river otters, beavers, raccoons, foxes, coyotes, deer and red wolves.